NatNgs/Nlaylist/README.md

 - C vs D, D wins => register D > C, D > B, D > A
 - D vs E, D wins => reset combo and register D > E only

+### Save loaded data in browser cache

+Data is stored in local storage to be persistent from session to session.

+Save & Load to file are still available and recommended

 ## TODO list

 ### Tab icon & title